anandsinghkunwar/pascal-compiler/README.md

-#README#
+# Pascal Compiler

-A compiler for pascal to x86 implemented in python.
+A compiler for Pascal to x86 implemented in Python using PLY library